Garage Door Spring Repair in Southlake, TX

 You can check your spring's cycle rating by looking at the end of the spring for a colored paint mark.
 Spring manufacturers use color codes to indicate the rating.
 We can tell you what your current spring was rated for when we arrive, and give you the option for a standard replacement or a high-cycle upgrade.

-Expect to pay between $180 and $350 for a torsion spring replacement in the Southlake area, including parts and labor.
+Torsion spring replacement in the Southlake area includes parts and labor.
 That price typically covers both springs on a double-spring setup — replacing one spring when the other is near end of life is standard practice, and most technicians will not replace just one.
-Extension springs run cheaper, usually $80 to $150 per spring installed.
-A full set of extension springs on a two-car door typically runs $150 to $280.
+Extension springs generally run cheaper than torsion per spring installed.
+A full set of extension springs on a two-car door costs more than a single spring.

-High-cycle springs, rated for 20,000 cycles instead of the standard 10,000, cost $30 to $60 more per spring and are worth considering if you use the garage door four or more times a day.
+High-cycle springs, rated for 20,000 cycles instead of the standard 10,000, cost a little more per spring and are worth considering if you use the garage door four or more times a day.
 The extra cost at installation is much smaller than the cost of a second service call in three to four years.
 Call us for a specific estimate.
-We give you the price before we start.

 Some people can do this once to get a car out of the garage, but it requires real effort and creates a back injury risk.
 Do not attempt to lift the door while it is off-track or visibly damaged.
 Once the car is out, leave the door down and do not use the opener until the spring is replaced.
 Running an opener with a broken spring puts extra strain on the motor and can damage the drive gear.

 The cost reflects the skill and equipment involved, not the spring itself.
-A standard torsion spring costs $20 to $50 at a hardware store.
+A standard torsion spring is inexpensive at a hardware store.
 The labor covers the work required to handle it safely.
 A torsion spring under full tension holds 150 to 300 foot-pounds of torque.
 Unwinding and re-winding it requires a steel winding bar inserted into the winding cone and controlled by hand while the spring is live.
 If a winding bar slips, the spring releases that energy suddenly.
 This is why DIY spring replacement produces injuries.

 The technician also needs to measure your spring precisely.
 Wire diameter, inside diameter, and length all determine the torque output.
 A wrong-sized replacement will not balance the door correctly, which shortens the life of the opener and the new spring.
 The price reflects the combination of physical risk, specialized tools, and the accuracy required to size and install the replacement correctly.